OdogwuML/aletheia_finance/README.md

 ---

-### Step 6 — Withdraw Your Funds
+### Step 6 — Your Funds, Your Control

-You are always free to withdraw your funds from the vault, with no lock-up periods or fees.

-1. On the **Dashboard**, open the **"My Vault"** panel.
-2. Enter the amount you'd like to withdraw.
-3. Click **"Withdraw"** and approve the transaction in your wallet.
-4. Your ETH is returned directly to your wallet — the smart contract sends it with no intermediary.
+Your funds remain in your **connected wallet** at all times.
+Aletheia is non-custodial — the platform never holds your tokens.

+- You can disconnect your wallet anytime.
+- No lock-up periods, no withdrawal process — your tokens are always yours.
+- The smart contract only ever moves funds when a trade is cryptographically verified via PoI.

 ---